Clinical Professor of Law

 B.A., Williams College

 Lauris Wren, a Williams College and Columbia University Law School graduate, started the Political Asylum Clinic at Hofstra University School of Law.
-Through the Political Asylum Clinic, students represent applicants for asylum — people who have fled their countries because of persecution on account of race, religion, nationality, political opinion, or membership in a particular social group.
-The Asylum Clinic’s clients have come from countries such as Chad, Jordan, Cameroon, Venezuela, Peru, Chile, Nepal, Nigeria, Albania, Tibet, Trinidad and Tobago, Cote d’Ivoire, Congo, El Salvador, and Haiti.
+Through the Asylum Clinic (as the clinic is now known), students represent applicants for asylum — people who have fled their countries because of persecution on account of race, religion, nationality, political opinion or membership in a particular social group.
+The Asylum Clinic’s clients have come from countries such as Chad, Jordan, Cameroon, Venezuela, Peru, Chile, Nepal, Nigeria, Albania, Tibet, Trinidad and Tobago, Cote d’Ivoire, Congo, El Salvador and Haiti.